Differentiable Filtering for Learning Hidden Markov Models: Related Work on Learning State-Space Models

 \section{Related Work on Learning State-Space Models}

-This work is closely related to a broad class of architectures for learning state-space models by unrolling their recursive updates into a computational graph amenable to gradient-based optimization \citep{scarselli2008graph, hamilton2022graph}.
-This approach has been effective for continuous-state estimators such as Kalman filters \citep{revach2022kalmannet} and, more recently, under the paradigm of differentiable filtering \citep{kloss2021train, wu2025dkfnet}.
-For more general non-linear, non-Gaussian systems, similar approaches have been developed using Differentiable Particle Filters, which leverage sequential Monte Carlo techniques within a deep learning framework to perform state-space inference \cite{brady2024regime}.
+This work is closely related to a broad class of architectures that learn state-space models by unrolling recursive updates into computational graphs, thereby enabling end-to-end training with gradient-based optimization \citep{scarselli2008graph, hamilton2022graph}.
+Such approaches have been particularly successful for continuous-state estimators, including neural variants of Kalman filters \citep{revach2022kalmannet}, and more recently within the broader paradigm of differentiable filtering \citep{kloss2021train, wu2025dkfnet}.
+Extensions to nonlinear and non-Gaussian systems have also been developed through differentiable particle filters, which integrate sequential Monte Carlo methods into deep learning frameworks for state inference \citep{brady2024regime}.
+In contrast to these continuous-state formulations, where the belief state is typically represented as a mean-covariance pair or a set of weighted particles, Belief Net operates in a discrete setting, in which the belief state is a probability vector over discrete latent states.

+A closely related line of work is Hidden Markov Neural Networks (HMNNs) \citep{rimella2025hidden}, which similarly combine HMM structure with neural architectures.
+However, the objectives differ fundamentally.
+HMNNs treat neural network weights themselves as latent HMM states, enabling continual learning as new data arrive.
+In contrast, Belief Net leverages a neural computation graph purely for offline system identification: its goals are (i) to recover the classical HMM parameters from historical observations, and (ii) to perform inference using the standard HMM filtering procedure with the learned parameters.
+In this sense, HMNNs extend what the latent states represent, whereas Belief Net focuses on how HMM parameters are estimated.